Zhanylai99/31github/README.md

 * deep cleaning at home(10am to 5pm)
 * cooking for the evening meal (6pm)

-                                                *Thorough Planning for Coding 31 days and 31github challenge:*                                                                                                                                Start Day: 24th of November - End day: 24th of December
+ *Thorough Planning for 31 Coding challenge:*                                                                                                      Start Day: 24th of November - End day: 24th of December